(2017/23) | Global audio internet-of-things artwork

 There is no fixed flight order; the bird decides where it will fly to next.
 However, it is possible to attract the bird: by touching the stick of the birdhouse, you can try to get the bird’s attention in order to tempt it to visit you next.

-Owners of a Birdhouse can adjust their settings when they LOG IN
+Owners of a Birdhouse can adjust their settings here: LOG IN

 Kickstarter